microsoft/BotBuilder-V3/Connector/Tracking Bot State.md

 {% endhighlight %}

-> NOTE: These properties are not concurrent under heavy load, but most bots don't have situations where they have lots
+## Concurrency
+These state properties being set as part of a message response are not concurrent, aka they are the same as setting an ETag of "*" on the records.

-> of overlapping messages with the same people in the same conversation.
-If your bot is sensitive to this overlapping
+Many bots have simple sequential messages with the same people in the same conversation, and so the convenience of just storing your state inline is worth the possibility of stomping on a previous message.

-> messages you should store the data in your own database where you can control the concurrency.
+On the other hand if your bot is sensitive to data getting stomped then you can use the
+REST API to store data on these records using ETags to ensure consistency, or you can simply store your state in your own data store.

+Example of using the REST API client library:
+{% highlight C# %}
+    var client = new ConnectorClient();
+    try
+    {
+        // get the user data object
+        var userData = await client.Bots.GetBotUserData(botId: message.To.Id, userId: message.From.Id);

+        // modify it...
+        userData.Data = ...modify...;

+        // save it
+        await client.Bots.SetBotUserData(botId: message.To.Id, userId: message.From.Id, userData);
+    }
+    catch(HttpOperationException err)
+    {
+        // handle error
+    }
+{% endhighlight %}